 Protecting your record from a conviction is often possible — but timing matters and your attorney must pursue this option for you if it is in your best interests early on.

-Take Immediate Action to Protect Your Future
+You Must Take Immediate Action to Protect Your Future

 An employee theft charge can cost you: